basemdabbour/AS-GAME/README.md

-From that code, we will get the following sequence diagram:
+From that code, we will get the following sequence diagram

 ![image](https://user-images.githubusercontent.com/32684082/35988305-5db0813a-0cfe-11e8-80ac-37fe8044866e.png)